Jio Platforms backs SF-based AR gaming startup Krikey – TechCrunch

 As part of the announcement, Krikey has launched Yaatra, a new AR game that invites users to step in an action-adventure story to defeat a monster army.
 “Using weapons such as the bow and arrow, chakra, lightning and fire bolts, players can battle through different levels of combat and puzzle games,” Krikey said.

-Krikey has developed two additional games in the past, including Gorillas, a game the startup developed in partnership with Ellen DeGeneres’s wildlife foundation.
+Krikey has developed two additional games, including Gorillas, a game the startup developed in partnership with Ellen DeGeneres’s wildlife foundation.

 “We believe AR has a huge potential in not just gaming but in many other industries to disrupt the way people interact with the world around them.
 We are very excited to use the phone as the window back into the natural world and hope that people’s experiences in empathising with birds and guerrillas and different ecosystems will encourage them to start to take real-world conservation behaviour changes,” said Jhanvi in an interview with Cheddar last year.